waxx567/Dell/62203768/cs50ai/4Learning/NOTES.md

 That if you imagine an agent interacting with the environment, and sometimes, you'll take an action and get a reward, but then you can keep taking more actions and get more rewards.
-That these both are relevant-- both the current reward I'm getting from this current step, and also, my future reward.
+That these `both are relevant`-- both the `current reward` I'm getting from this current step, and also, my `future reward`.
 And it might be the case that I want to take a step that doesn't immediately lead to a reward, because later on down the line,
 I know it will lead to more rewards as well.